lsst-sqre/gafaelfawr/docs/dev/glossary.rst

 token
     There are two types of authentication tokens used by Gafaelfawr.
-    When authenticating the user to an external OpenID Connect service, or when acting as an OpenID Connect service to a protected application, tokens are JWTs.
+    When authenticating the user to an external OpenID Connect service, or when acting as an OpenID Connect service to a protected service, tokens are JWTs.
     For all other operations, tokens are opaque strings starting with ``gt-``.
     These opaque tokens consist of two parts: a key and a secret.
     The key is the Redis key for the stored session.